Griffith Review

 Griffith Review is a quarterly publication featuring essays, reportage, memoir, fiction, poetry and artwork from established and emerging writers and artists.
-Each edition focuses on a contemporary theme, enabling pertinent issues to be aired and discussed in a public forum.
-The publication was founded in 2003.
-It was founded and developed by Griffith University in Australia, and initially published by ABC Books.
+The publication was founded in 2003 by Griffith University in Australia, and was initially published by ABC Books.
 In 2009, Text Publishing became the Review's publishing partner and distributor.
 Therefore, the magazine has bases in both Brisbane and Melbourne.
 Julianne Schultz was the founding editor and has been publisher since 2018, when Ashley Hay was appointed editor.